juniorguru/logo.junior.guru/README.md

 ## Technical info

 The repository builds as [GitHub Pages](https://pages.github.com/).
 The source is set to the `docs` directory so that meta files don't mix with the actual Visualbook files.
 The directory must be called `docs` as that's the only name GitHub supports as of now.
-For the domain name to work, the CNAME file must exist and the CNAME record for `logo.junior.guru` must be set to `honzajavorek.github.io`.
+For the domain name to work, the CNAME file must exist and the CNAME record for logo.junior.guru must be set to honzajavorek.github.io.
 Currently, this is [configured in Vercel](https://vercel.com/dashboard/domains/junior.guru) as the junior.guru domain's DNS is managed there.

 ## License